 Vehicle headway is the amount of time between two buses traveling in the same direction on a given route.
 For the convenience of the riding public LTS maintains uniform headways of either 30 or 60 minutes.
 Routes that experience continual high ridership operate at frequencies below our standard.
-Currently, nine of the thirteen routes serving minority areas operate at or below 30 minute frequencies.
-The remaining four routes operate in low density corridors or in areas with declining ridership.
+Due to increasing ridership, LTS has increased the frequency on four routes within the last year.
+Currently, ten of the thirteen routes serving minority areas operate at or below 30 minute frequencies.
+The remaining three routes operate in low density corridors or in areas with declining ridership.